Gov. Sandoval signs dispensary bill into law!

 Learn about Nevada's marijuana laws

-Nevada is one of the 14 states that have decriminalized personal use marijuana possession, not including Washington and Colorado, who now tax and regulate use.
-First offense possession of one ounce is punishable by a $600 fine instead of jail time, but it remains a misdemeanor, and the individual is subject to arrest and drug addiction screening that could lead to mandatory treatment and rehabilitation.
+Nevada is one of the 15 states that have decriminalized personal use marijuana possession.
+In addition to those 15 states, Washington and Colorado now tax and regulate marijuana for legal use by adults 21 and older.
+In Nevada, first offense possession of one ounce is punishable by a $600 fine instead of jail time, but it remains a misdemeanor, and the individual is subject to arrest and drug addiction screening that could lead to mandatory treatment and rehabilitation.
 A second offense carries a $1,000 fine and drug addiction screening.
 The penalties for third and fourth offenses continue to worsen.
 Possession of two ounces could land Nevadans in jail for four years!

 In spite of its decriminalization, there were still over 9,300 marijuana-related arrests in Nevada in 2011, and nearly 90% of them were for marijuana possession.
 Most Americans now believe marijuana should be taxed and regulated like alcohol.
 There is still room for vast improvement in Nevada.
-Please ask your legislators to follow the leads of Colorado and Washington by replacing prohibition with regulation.
+Please be sure to ask your legislators legalize marijuana for adults' use and to regulate it like alcohol.

 Thank you for supporting MPP.
 To stay updated on the status of marijuana policy reform in Nevada, be sure to subscribe to MPP's free legislative alert service.